Manual Result Upload

 records (or “rows”), which may contain any number of named data

 attributes (fields, or “columns”).
-The url
+The url field can either link to

 JSON or CSV data currently, but we can extend the possible formats as